nau/scalus/Tutorial.md

 The basic workflow is to write a Scala program and then compile it to a Plutus script, similar to how PlutuxTx works.

+You can store the Plutus script in a *.plutus file and use it with the Cardano CLI.
+Or use one of the Java/JavaScript libraries to construct transactions with the script.
+[This example](examples/src/main/scala/scalus/SendTx.scala) shows how to use the [cardano-client-lib](https://github.com/bloxbean/cardano-client-lib) to send transactions.

 You write a script using a small subset of Scala, which is then compiled to a Scalus Intermediate Representation (SIR) with `compile` function.